 The official currency of Mongolia is the Tugrik (MNT).

 Tugrik may only be obtained within Mongolia.
 The easiest currencies to exchange are USD and EUR, although it is possible to exchange RUB, CNY and other currencies at some exchange points.
 Larger denomination notes often attract a better exchange rate.

 Please be aware that there are no reliable banking or exchange facilities outside of Ulaanbaatar.
 Major credit cards may be accepted in some shops and restaurants in the capital.
 Some banks will allow cash advances against a credit card but cash withdrawals are subject to a 5% or more service charge.

-In Ulaanbaatar you may be able to find ATMs that accept international cards and use them to withdraw local currency; however these should not be relied on as your sole financial source.
+In Ulaanbaatar you will be able to find ATMs that accept international cards and use them to withdraw local currency; however these should not be relied on as your sole financial source.
 Some souvenir sellers and tourist restaurants may accept USD or EUR as payment but all other purchases in Mongolia must be made in local currency.

 If you are happy with the services provided a tip - though not compulsory - is appropriate.
 While it may not be customary to you, it is of great significance to the people who will take care of you during your travels, inspires excellent service, and is an entrenched feature of the tourism industry across many Intrepid destinations.
 We recommend that any tips are given to the intended recipient by a member of your group, rather than collected and passed on by the group leader.